rss2023-13/final_challenge2023/city_driving/README.md

 We have provided utility functions to help build and load trajectories (piecewise linear segments; see `utils.py` to understand the `LineTrajectory` Class further) so that your team can parallelize and test pure pursuit without relying on trajectory outputs from path planning.
 These utilities are RViz-based.

-*Trajectory Builder*: Run `roslaunch lab6 build_trajectory.launch` to build the trajectory.
+*Trajectory Builder*: Run `roslaunch citydriving build_trajectory.launch` to build the trajectory.
 You can build trajectories using the “Publish Point” button in RViz.
 The `.traj` file will be saved in the `/trajectories` folder with a timestamp (so they won’t overwrite each other).
 A trajectory will not be saved/published unless it has >= 3 points.
 You can visualize this trajectory in RViz under the “`/built_trajectory/path`” topic.

-*Trajectory Loader*: Run `roslaunch lab6 load_trajectory.launch` to load the trajectory.
+*Trajectory Loader*: Run `roslaunch citydriving load_trajectory.launch` to load the trajectory.
 This will visualize and publish (to “`/loaded_trajectory/path`” topic, which you can listen to in pure pursuit).
 A default trajectory for the Stata basement map has been provided in the `/trajectories` folder.
 Edit the `load_trajectory` launch file to load specific trajectories you built with the trajectory builder.
 Note, there is some uniqueness to this utility in that it publishes exactly once, so make sure you add the visualization topics and save them after running `load_trajectory` the first time, then for all successive runs you should be able to see the visualization.

 The information published to the “`/loaded_trajectory/path`”, “`/built_trajectory/path`”, “`/planned_trajectory/path`” namespace topics are simply to ease visualization.
 Your pure pursuit code should follow trajectories published to the “`/trajectory/current`” topic, which takes PoseArray messages.
 The `LineTrajectory.toPoseArray()` and `LineTrajectory.fromPoseArray()` functions have been provided to allow you to convert between these types.